trueheart78/trueheart78.com/_posts/2017-05-09-rubocop-for-changes.md

 categories: ruby
 ---

-One of the biggest problems of adopting Rubocop into existing projects is the onboarding of other developers, in a graceful manner.
+One of the biggest problems of adopting RuboCop into existing projects is the onboarding of other developers, in a graceful manner.

-Previously, I posted about using [Rubocop for tests][rubocop-for-tests].
+Previously, I posted about using [RuboCop for tests][rubocop-for-tests].
 While that's all good and fine, being responsible for style issues outside of the files you've changed can cause a fair amount of friction and/or anger.